jonathan-s/django-sockpuppet/docs/reflexes.md

 # Reflexes

 Server-side Reflexes inherit from `sockpuppet.Reflex`.
 They hold logic responsible for performing operations like writing to your backend data stores.
-Reflexes are not concerned with rendering because rendering is delegated to the Rails controller or Django view and action that originally rendered the page.
+Reflexes are not concerned with rendering because rendering is delegated to the Django view.

 ## Glossary